Rüppurr

 Rüppurr is a district in the south of Karlsruhe, Baden-Württemberg, Germany, with around 11,000 inhabitants.
 The district borders on the neighboring town of Ettlingen and is considered to be one of the more affluent residential areas in Karlsruhe.

+The district is further divided into Alt-Rüppurr, Neu-Rüppurr, Gartenstadt and Rüppurr-Südost.

 History

 Rüppurr was first mentioned on February 9, 1103, in a document from the Hördt monastery under the name Rietburi.
+The name "Rüppurr" comes from Riet-Burg = Burg im Sumpf, Das Haus im Ried (Castle in the swamp, The house in the reed/moor).
+Among the residents of Rüppurr, the alternative place name "Rieberg" is sometimes still in use, for example in the name of the district gazette "Rieberger Bläddle".
 Knight Herrmann von Spiegelberg left the monastery he founded as well as his fields in, among others, Rüppurr and Knielingen (Knodilingen) to the diocese of Speyer.

 Rüppurr is a Baden village founded on the gravel deposits of the Kinzig-Murg river.
 A linear settlement was built between the moated castle (stonemason's mark on the Rotes Haus (Meierhof)) and a village center further south.
 In addition to agriculture, ice production was important for the Karlsruhe breweries.

 Rüppurr is the ancestral seat of the noble family Pfauen von Rüppurr, who resided here until 1584.
 The Prince-Bishop of Worms Reinhard von Rüppurr (1458-1533) came from here and returned in 1525 in retirement.
 His heart is buried in the parish church of St. Nicholas, where there is a corresponding epitaph.

 In 1907, Rüppurr was incorporated into Karlsruhe.
 In the same year Hans Kampffmeyer, Friedrich Ostendorf, Friedrich Ettlinger, and others founded the Gartenstadt Karlsruhe cooperative.
 From 1911 the first houses were built near today's Ostendorfplatz; architects like Max Laeuger worked on the planning.

 From 1931, the Protestant Diakonissenanstalt established the Diakonissenkrankenhaus Rüppurr, today a central care hospital with 464 beds, 60 places for geriatric rehabilitation and 1350 employees.

 The high-rise buildings of the Rüppurr residential building and the striking Rüppurrer Schloss residential complex on the northern edge of the district have Rüppurr in their name, but are actually located in the Weiherfeld-Dammerstock district.

 In the Rüppurr cemetery there are some well-known personalities who have worked in Karlsruhe and around the world.

-Name

-The name "Rüppurr" comes from Riet-Burg = Burg im Sumpf, Das Haus im Ried (Castle in the swamp, The house in the reed/moor).
-Among the residents of Rüppurr, the alternative place name "Rieberg" is sometimes still in use, for example in the name of the district gazette "Rieberger Bläddle".